HINKOKO/shell/io_redirections_and_filters/README.md

 Script 8 writes into a fil the result of the longlist command Script 9 duplicate last line of file iacta
-Script 10 remove all .js regular files in curent directory and all subdir
+Script 10 remove all .js regular files in curent directory and all subdir Script 11 counts the number of directories and sub-dir in the current working dir